 The SpareBank 1 SMN Group has a pension scheme for its staff that meet the requirements set for mandatory occupational pensions.
 SpareBank 1 SMN had a defined benefit scheme previously.
 This was terminated from 1 January 2017.
-The settlement gain was in accordance with IAS 19 taken to the income statement in 2016 when the decision was made.
-The Group employees transferred to a defined contribution scheme.

 Defined contribution scheme